 USES: Carbamazepine is used to prevent and control seizures.
 This medication is known as an anticonvulsant or anti-epileptic drug.
-It is also used to relieve one type of nerve pain (trigeminal neuralgia).
-This medication works by reducing excessive nerve signals in the brain and restoring the normal balance of nerve activity.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
-Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This drug may also be used to treat certain mental/mood conditions (e.g., bipolar disorder, schizophrenia) and other types of nerve pain.
+It is also used to relieve certain types of nerve pain (such as trigeminal neuralgia).
+This medication works by reducing the spread of seizure activity in the brain and restoring the normal balance of nerve activity.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
+Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This drug may also be used to treat certain mental/mood conditions (such as bipolar disorder) and other types of nerve pain.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking carbamazepine and each time you get a refill.
-If you have any questions, ask your doctor or pharmacist.Take this medication by mouth with meals or as directed by your doctor.
-Dosage is based on your medical condition and response to therapy.
-Your doctor may gradually increase your dose.
-Follow these directions carefully.For the treatment of trigeminal nerve pain, do not take more than 1,200 milligrams per day.Avoid eating grapefruit or drinking grapefruit juice while being treated with this medication unless your doctor instructs you otherwise.
-Grapefruit juice can increase the amount of certain medications in your bloodstream.
-Consult your doctor or pharmacist for more details.Take this medication regularly at evenly spaced intervals in order to get the most benefit from it.
-Remember to use it at the same times each day to keep the amount of medicine in your body at a constant level.Do not take more of this medicine than prescribed or stop taking it without consulting your doctor.
-Some conditions (e.g., seizures) may become worse when the drug is suddenly stopped.
-Your dose may need to be gradually decreased.Inform your doctor if your condition does not improve or worsens.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using carbamazepine and each time you get a refill.
+If you have any questions, consult your doctor or pharmacist.Take this medication by mouth with food as directed by your doctor.The dosage is based on your medical condition and response to treatment.
+To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
+Follow your doctor's instructions carefully.Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
+Grapefruit can increase the chance of side effects with this medicine.
+Ask your doctor or pharmacist for more details.Take this medication regularly to get the most benefit from it.
+To help you remember, take it at the same times each day.
+It is important to continue taking this medication even if you feel well.Do not stop taking this medication without consulting your doctor.
+Some conditions (such as seizures) may become worse when this drug is suddenly stopped.
+Your dose may need to be gradually decreased.Tell your doctor if your condition does not improve or if it worsens.